ssaring/sportstracker/sportstracker/docs/README.txt

   - EasyMock 2.5.2 (http://www.easymock.org)
       License: MIT License

-All dependencies will be downloaded automatically by Maven, except BSAF (it's not included in any official Maven repository yet).
+All dependencies will be downloaded automatically by Maven.
+BSAF and JFreeChart are missing in the Maven centrol repository, so I've created my own repository for them.
+It's available at: http://saring.de/st-maven-repo/
-So you need to download the Jar "bsaf-1.9RC4.jar" from the BSAF homepage and install it manually in your local Maven repository with this command:

-  mvn install:install-file -DgroupId=org.jdesktop.bsaf -DartifactId=bsaf
-    -Dversion=1.9RC4 -Dpackaging=jar -DgeneratePom=true -Dfile=bsaf-1.9RC4.jar

 If you're wondering why the complete application has been ported from the .NET